Differential evolution outside the box: Outside the box

-Clearly, on a general objective function, both of the aforementioned aspects are present.
-But what if one could use an \textit{objective function where absence of correlations between solutions is guaranteed}?
-If results of the experiments above are replicated on such `special' function, the only explanation left is the \textit{algorithm itself}.
-A function $f_0$ (see Section~\ref{sec:expsetup}) which possesses such property has been recently investigated for a different purpose -- searching for `structural bias' of algorithms \cite{KONONOVA2015,bib:biasDELego18}.
-Being fully stochastic, this function has been proposed specifically for separating effects from the landscape of objective function from the effects induced by the algorithm.
+Clearly, in case of a general objective function, both aspects above are present.
+But what if one could use an objective function where \textit{absence of correlations} between the `geographical' location of the solution and the corresponding functional value \textit{is guaranteed}?
+If results of the experiment above are replicated on such `special' function, the only possible explanation of the phenomenon above is the \textit{algorithm itself}.